affromero/IBIO4490/06-Segmentation/Readme.md

 **You will end with at least 2 `.py` scripts *i.e.*,  Segment.py (or however you have named your function) and main.py.**

 *main.py* must be an executable file with the #!.. at the beginning of the file.
-This opening line must be consistent with the python version you are using**, for instance:
+This opening line must be consistent with the python version you are using.
-`#!/usr/local/bin/python2` or `#!/usr/local/bin/python3`.

 *main.py* must accept the image file, color space, number of clusters, and method to perform clustering, by arguments like this: